tbrumm/rt-extension-public-holidays/README.md

 # RT-Extension-Public-Holidays

 Displays today's worldwide public holidays on the **RT login page** and as a **dashboard widget**, with country flags, type icons, and descriptions.
-Supports all RT themes (Elevator light/dark, KN theme, and others) through Bootstrap CSS variables.
+Supports all RT themes (Elevator light/dark, Terminal theme, and others) through Bootstrap CSS variables.

 ## Features